-In the examples below (from the Lyric Hammersmith and Bridge Theatre in London, respectively), you can see how using the API gives you more flexibility in displaying and letting users search and filter performance information beyond the basic Spektrix iframe calendar.
+You can see on Saffron Hall's website how using the API gives you more flexibility.
+We customised the What's On listings to let users search and filter performance information beyond the basic Spektrix iframe calendar.

 Once you're at the checkout stage, Spektrix also gives you the option of their "classic" checkout or a new, single-page "express" version that is optimised for mobile sales and reduces the friction points where users are most likely to drop off and abandon their order — such as trying to remember a password.
 There are some Spektrix features that the express checkout doesn't support, but if you're not using these anyway it's worth considering.